utkurenk/Data-Science-exercises/README.md

 - Data Cleaning and Preprocessing
 - Exploratory Data Analysis (EDA)
 - Visualization with Libraries like Matplotlib and Seaborn
-- Introduction to Machine Learning (Coming Soon)
+- Introduction to Machine Learning

 ## Tools and Libraries
 Here are some of the tools and libraries I use: